chanzuckerberg/open-science/CONTRIBUTING.md

 **Images** can be added using standard Markdown syntax.
 If you are including an image file, please format it as `png` or `jpg` and place it in `images/`.
-If embedding a figure in a `collections` page, include a relative path to the image file:
+Include a relative path to the image file where it should appear in the markdown file:

 `![Description of image](../../images/image.png)`